-The calculated $\Delta G{\rm tol}$ values of CS01, CS02, CS03, CS10, and CS16 binding to RBD are -67.09, -39.13, -99.57, -63.22, and -64.65 kcal/mol, respectively, which is probably due to the binding site of each Nb bound to the RBD is different as shown in Figure 2a-e.
-For the binding interface of Nbs-RBD, the number of key residues on the contact surface of Nbs as well as RBD recognized by MM/GBSA method can result in different calculated $\Delta G{\rm tol}$ values.
-CS02-RBD complex contains four key residues on RBD interface and three key residues on Nb interface while CS03-RBD involves 10 key residues on RBD interface and 10 key residues on Nb interface, most likely the reason why the $\Delta G{\rm tol}$ values between CS02-RBD and CS03-RBD make a huge difference.
-More information is shown in Table 2.
+The calculated ΔG{tol} values of CS01, CS02, CS03, CS10 and CS16 binding to RBD are -67.09 kcal/mol, -39.13 kcal/mol, -99.57 kcal/mol, -63.22 kcal/mol and -64.65 kcal/mol, respectively, which is probably due to the binding site of each Nb bound to the RBD are different can be seen from Figure 2A-E. For the binding interface of Nbs-RBD, the number of key residues on the contact surface of Nbs as well as RBD recognized by MM/GBSA method can result the different calculated ΔG{tol} values.
+CS02-RBD complex contains 4 key residues on RBD interface and 3 key residues on Nb interface while CS03-RBD involves 10 key residues on RBD interface and 10 key residues on Nb interface, this most likely the reason why the ΔG{tol} values between CS02-RBD and CS03-RBD make a huge difference.
+More information was shown in Table 2.

-For all of the five complexes, the $\Delta G{\rm tol}$ are contributed primary by the $\Delta E{\rm vdW}$ and the $\Delta E{\rm ele}$.
-The $\Delta G{\rm nonpol}$ contributed little to $\Delta G{\rm tol}$, while the $\Delta G{\rm polar}$ seems to be unfavorable to the binding of the Nbs to RBD (Figure 3b).
-For CS03-RBD complex, the most favorable $\Delta E{\rm vdW}$ contribution resulting in the highest binding affinities among the studied complexes.
-Although the CS02-RBD complex found a relative stable binding state (Figure 2b), the estimated value of $\Delta G{\rm tol}$ further suggests that the binding interface between CS02 and RBD was not well designed.
+For all of the five complexes, the ΔG{tol} are contributed primary by the ΔE{vdW} and the ΔE{ele} .
+The ΔG{nonpol} contributed little to ΔG{tol} , while and the ΔG{polar} seems to be unfavorable to the binding of the Nbs to RBD (Figure 3B).
+For CS03-RBD complex, the most favourable ΔE{vdW} contribution resulting in the highest binding affinities among the studied complexes.
+Although the CS02-RBD complex found a relative stable binding state (Figure 2B), the estimated value of ΔG{tol} further suggesting that the binding interface between CS02 and RBD was not well designed.